Aliza-azhar-7/for-you/README.md

 # Its named as For You 🌸
-basically a wishing or cute letter web you can use to send wishes or special notes to anyone :)
+Basically,Its a wishing cute letter web that you can use to send wishes or special notes to anyone :)

 A beautiful, interactive web project featuring a typewriter typing effect and a hidden letter experience.

 ## ✨ Features